voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 import { installHook } from '@back/hook'
 ```

 This is the only line of specific code.
 The rest of the logic that you can check if you inspect its source code, is just the very same logic to inject a script that is used on `detector.js`.
-I suspect that the `installScript` definition that we studied earlier could possibly be extracted to a common module and imported from both content scripts.
+I suspect that the `installScript` definition that we studied earlier could be extracted to a common module and imported from both content scripts.
 Might be something nice to try and perhaps send a PR for 👀.

 `@back` on the `@back/hook` module path is an alias that is defined using Webpack.
 They are defined [here](https://github.com/vuejs/vue-devtools/blob/933063fd06860464be4bfd8c83ba09d7fc2c753e/packages/build-tools/src/createConfig.js#L20-L24). `@back` points to `app-backend/src`, so to learn more about `installHook` we need to open the [`hook.js` module](https://github.com/vuejs/vue-devtools/blob/dev/packages/app-backend/src/hook.js).